Sheets Import — Bulk creative generation from Google Sheets

 Before you start

-Feed Import works with Creative Masters — a special type of creative that acts as a template.
+Sheets Import works with Creative Masters — a special type of creative that acts as a template.
 Before connecting a sheet, you need at least one Creative Master set up in your campaign.

 A Creative Master is a regular creative that has been marked as a Master.
 It defines the asset slot names that you will map your sheet columns to.
-Creative Masters cannot be published directly — they exist only as templates for the creatives that the import generates.
+Creative Masters cannot be published directly — they exist only as templates for the creatives the import generates.

 To mark a creative as a Master: